Advocate for abandoned Black cemeteries criticizes Florida lawmakers

 The program is intended to “preserve local African American history and cemeteries through place-based educational programming, curricular material to be embedded in K-12 classrooms, teacher professional development, and community workshops,” according to the funding request.

 “We’ve got to keep this moving,” Anderson said.
-“It was an honor for me to have found my father’s ancestors, and especially their burial ground.
-There was something mystical about that area… you could feel a spirit… almost them whispering to us, ‘Thank you, thank you for finding us.’”
+“It was an honor for me to have found my father’s ancestors, and especially their burial ground.”

 This story was produced by Fresh Take Florida, a news service of the University of Florida College of Journalism and Communications.
 The reporter can be reached at agalo@ufl.edu.